 Above: Professionally I returned to Vietnam in 1995.
 We shot a documentary at the 20-year point of the war’s end.
 It was an amazing trip.
 We traveled the entire country.
 Photo.
 Above: –POW/MIA recovery dig near Haiphong in the north

-I shot this photo of General Vo Nguyen Giap on March 24, 1995.
+I shot this photo of General Vo Nguyen Giap in Hue, on March 24, 1995.
 It was pouring rain and he was under a reviewing stand roof.
 I was in the rain and I could not believe my good fortune.
-Security allowed me within about 20 feet of the General and the Politburo Boss seated next to him.
-Many historians regard Giap as one of the most important Military strategists of the 20th century.
-I knew that as I pressed the shutter of my Point n Shoot camera.
-I had read Bernard Fall’s “Hell in a Very Small Place: The Seige of Dien Bien Phu” in college.
-And this elderly man in uniform was the Commander that defeated the French in 1954.
+Security allowed me within about 20 feet of the General.
+Many historians regard Giap as one of the greatest military strategists of the 20th century.
+I knew that as I pressed the shutter.
+I had read Bernard Fall’s “Hell in a Very Small Place: The Siege of Dien Bien Phu” in college.
+And this elderly soldier, in full uniform on the platform that rainy day was the Commander that defeated the French in 1954.
 He was a hugely important military figure in the lives of all of us who went to Vietnam.
+(I shot the photo in a downpour with my small point n shoot film camera and then I prayed the image would come out. — Image above is cropped.)

 Above: The statue of now Senator John S. McCain, where he was captured as his parachute dropped him in Trúc Bạch Lake in Hanoi.
 It was a pretty heavy moment to stand before this statue.
 I think of it often now as he lays dying of brain cancer in Arizona.